stouffer/EvoGeoModules/manuscript/manuscript.md

 independent from their evolutionary history.
 Finally, the contribution of interactions to coevolution is similar at the local and regional scale.

-Consistent with previous studies of this system [@kras12a], we found that coevolutionary signal at the regional scale is extremely strong ($p
-\leq 10^{-4}$), as established by previous analysis of this system [@kras12a].
-Most local networks, on the other hand, show very little evidence of phylogenetic congruence (Fig. 1).
+If ecological mechanisms do reduce evolutionary signal, we expect to detect coevolution at the continental scale, but not locally.
+In line with this hypothesis, coevolution is strong at the continental level [@kras12a] ($p \leq 10^{-4}$) but most local networks show very little evidence of phylogenetic congruence (Fig. 1).
 Out of 51 local networks, 35 show no signal of coevolution, 11 show coevolution when using the regional interactions, and 12 show coevolution using the local interactions (see *Supp.
 Mat.
 1* for network-level significance values).
-This suggests that macro-evolutionary processes such as co-diversification have consequences at the macro-ecological level [@pric03], but may not in fact be detectable at finer spatial scales due to a stronger local effect of ecological processes.
+This suggests that macro-evolutionary processes such as co-diversification have consequences at the macro-ecological level [@pric03], but may not in fact be detectable at fine spatial scales.

 ![figure1]

-This implies that the variation of species interactions is not tied to the phylogenetic relatedness of species across space.
-In this system, the phylogenetic similarity of both hosts and parasites decays with increasing distance (Fig. 2A), and we observe the same for the *total* network dissimilarity (*i.e.* species and interaction variation, Fig. 2B).
+That there is no signal of coevolution implies that species at matching positions in the tree do not necessarily interact, which can happen if the variation of species interactions is not tied to the phylogenetic relatedness of species across space.
+In this system, the phylogenetic dissimilarity of both hosts and parasites increases with distance (Fig. 2A), and we observe the same for the joint variation of species and interactions (Fig. 2B).
 In contrast, when we control for the effect of species variation, we find that the similarity of interactions is independent of both spatial distance (Fig. 2C) and host or parasite phylogenetic dissimilarity (Fig. 2D).
 Therefore, while evolutionary history is tightly linked to species distribution---since communities close to each other tend to have related hosts and parasites---these results show that it is also rather poor predictor of the way in which these species ultimately interact.

 <!--I like this result after all!-->